-How To Display Photographs On a Wall: Photo Wall Ideas
+How to Display Framed Photographs On a Wall

-A large gallery display of photographs is an attractive way to infuse any room with warmth.
+A large gallery display of photographs is an attractive way to infuse any room with warmth and style.

 Since I love taking pictures (especially of my daughters) and had a large unused wall, I wanted to create a striking photo display but wasn't sure exactly how to do it and achieve the effect I was looking for.

-Basic Principals of Creating a Photo Wall Display
+Basic Principles of Creating a Photo Wall Display

-The concept of a photo wall is simple: Just place your favorite pictures in frames of different sizes and shapes and hang them in a mosaic pattern.
-There are, however, some general principals that will help make your wall look especially beautiful.
+It sounds simple: Just place your favorite pictures in frames of different sizes and shapes and hang them in a mosaic pattern.
+There are, however, some general guidelines that will help make your wall look especially beautiful.

-- Frames should hang at eye level (around or slightly above five feet) from the floor.
+- Frames should hang at eye level (slightly above five feet from the floor).
 Hang them a little bit higher if you have high ceilings (or a very tall family - LOL).

-- Help the pictures come together by using similar picture styles (i.e. black and white or sepia), frames, or mat color.
-Don't be afraid to contrast too.
-For example, if you're going with all black and white photos, use frames of varying textures and sizes to add some pizzazz.
+- Help the display come together by using similar photo styles (i.e. black-and-white or sepia), frames, or mat color.
+Don't be afraid to contrast.
+For example, if you're using all black-and-white photos, use frames of varying textures and sizes to add some pizzazz.

 - Some interesting but simple arrangements include diamond or rectangular shapes.
 You might want to choose one that will be easy to add to until you’ve formed an overall shape that works for you.